 - User agent information

-- Audio, electronic, visual, or similar information, such as photographs, illustrations and/or other images, videos, audio recordings, broadcasts, live streams, voice and/or video calls or chats, and/or other media in which recognizable individuals or likenesses are visible and/or their voices audible, and/or the sensory information normally received in the course of interacting with people in person (and thus seeing their faces, hearing their voices, etc.)
+- Audio, electronic, visual, thermal, olfactory, or similar information, such as (without limitation) photographs, illustrations and/or other images, films and/or other videos, audio recordings, broadcasts, live streams, voice and/or video calls or chats, and/or other media in which identifiable individuals and/or their recognizable likenesses are visible and/or their voices audible, and/or the sensory information normally received in the course of interacting with people in person (and thus seeing their faces, hearing their voices, etc.)

-- Professional or employment-related information, such as:
+- Professional or employment-related information, such as (without limitation):

 - Current and/or past employer(s)

 - Current and/or past occupation(s), job(s), job title(s), position(s), role(s), duties, and/or responsibilities